djerman/vaadin23-telegram/README.md

 http://localhost:8080 in your browser.

 Telegram widget supports only run on port 80!!!!
->ou also need a domian name and additional settings in Telegram bot!!!
+You also need a domian name and additional settings in Telegram bot!!!

 You can also import the project to your IDE of choice as you would with any Maven project.
 Read more on [how to import Vaadin projects to different